eXcite-Coder/pygow/README.md

 A `Maybe` represents an optional value.
 It either be `Nothing`, or `Just(a)` for some value `a`.

-A `Maybe` instance includes the following methods:
+A `Maybe` instance includes these following methods:

 * `is_just()`: Returns true if this is a `Just`, or false if it is a `Nothing`